Mparaiso/Pimple.js/README.md

 #PIMPLE.JS

-### Pimple is a  for javascript , compatible with all javascript enabled browsers.
+### Pimple is a Dependency injection container for javascript , compatible with all javascript enabled browsers.
 see : http://en.wikipedia.org/wiki/Dependency_injection

 ### author M.Paraiso , inspired by Pimple by Fabien Potencier : https://github.com/fabpot/Pimple